 c.
 Timed Fire-Standing to Prone Position.
 The shooter stands at the firing line with a condition 4 weapon and two (2) magazines of five (5) rounds each.
 On command to load, the shooter makes a condition 3 weapon, and stands with the weapon in the strong side sling arms position.
 On command establish a firing position, make ready, and fire; the shooter brings the weapon to the ready position and then establishes a prone position.
 Once the prone position is established, the shooter pulls the charging handle, and releases to make a condition 1 weapon, and places the weapon on "fire" in the semi-automatic mode.
 The shooter then engages the target with five (5) rounds, conducts a speed reload with the second magazine, and engages the target with five (5) more rounds.
 Shooters may use the hasty sling for additional muzzle stabilization during this sequence.
+Shooters shall be given sufficient time to adjust the sling accordingly prior to this firing sequence.
 Time limit 70 seconds and begins on the command to fire.